cosmosking2050/API/1.3/README.md

 <h3>Using the API</h3>

-There are two ways of making API requests:<br/>
+There are two ways of making API requests:

 <code>GET Request</code>  - with URL encoded key/value pairs.